patcheng/zendesk_ios_sdk/README.md

 3. (Optional) specify the tag for tickets (the default is dropbox) In Info.plist add the key "ZDTAG" and put a tag .
 E.g. "iphone"

 4. Implement a ticket input form, the sample code uses a `UITableView` to implement a Mail-like interface for ticket input.
-Please refer to `ZendeskDropboxSampleViewController.m` for details.
+Please refer to `FormViewController.m` for details.

 5. instantiate the dropbox class:
    ``ZendeskDropbox *dropbox = [[ZendeskDropbox alloc] initWithDelegate:self];``